aashimawadhwa/world-clock/README.md

 # world-clock

-A simple dymnamic clock with html , css and javascript
+A simple dymnamic clock with HTML , css and javascript